 #2 To Build Local Hubs And Global Gateways

-The Northern gateway would consist of the Agri-Food Innovation Park at Sungei Kadut and the Punggol Digital District and the Woodlands Regional Centre.
+The Northern gateway would consist of the Agri-Food Innovation Park at Sungei Kadut, the Punggol Digital District, and the Woodlands Regional Centre.
 The Central area will continue to serve as a hub for global business and finance.
-Furthermore, the City centre will be rejuvenated with more city living options and amenities.
-The Eastern gateway will capitalize on the expansion of the Changi Air hub and be a host to the aviation industry.
+Furthermore, the city centre will be rejuvenated with more city living options and amenities.
+The Eastern gateway will capitalise on the expansion of the Changi Aviation Hub and be a host to the aviation industry.
 It will also support an innovative lifestyle business cluster from the future Changi East Urban district.
 Finally, the Western gateway, is anchored by the Jurong Lake district.
 It is the largest commercial node outside the CBD and will also serve as a high-tech manufacturing hub through the Jurong Innovation district.

 To strengthen our position in the Future Economy, master developers will be given the flexibility to determine the desired combination of uses within certain special areas that are under the Enterprise district.
-This allows for quicker changes to the use of space in response to fluctuating market demands.
+This makes it easier to change how space is used quickly in response to changing market needs.

 The four economic gateways.
 Source: URA